 Examples of Phishing Emails

-Phishing is a type of social engineering attack; a fraudulent attempt to obtain sensitive information such as username, password, 2FA code, etc by disguising as Binance in electronic communication.
+Phishing is a type of social engineering attack.
+Fraudulent actors attempt to obtain sensitive information such as username, password, 2FA code, etc., by disguising themselves as a Binance representative in electronic communication.
 In this article, we will look into phishing emails.

 1. Phishing Email Example 1

-This email below was created by an attacker in an attempt to gain access to the customer’s email account, password and 2FA backup key
+The email below was created by an attacker in an attempt to gain access to the customer’s email account, password, and 2FA backup key.

 https://email@example.com.
-After clicking the button one can see this page:
+After clicking the button, you would then see this fake Binance page:

-- It is really unfortunate that some victims will decide to disclose their ‘2FA backup keys’ without hesitation.
-At this point, the hacker will have successfully collected the victim’s username/password/2FA - thus gained full access to the victim’s accounts.
+- Unfortunately, some victims disclose their 2FA backup keys without hesitation.
+When this happens, the hacker would have successfully collected the victim’s username/password/2FA, thus gaining full access to the victim’s accounts.

 2. Phishing Email Example 2